 2. JLab JBuddies Studio

 The JLab JBuddies are a good pair of headphones for kids ages six and up.
 One cool thing about these headphones for kids is the design; it doesn’t look like a pair of kids’ headphones.
-If you have a kid that wants to be more like the grown-ups, these headphones are a good place to start.
 The fabric and the slightly stretchy headband make them comfortable for a variety of head sizes.
-Even though they are comfortable like the Puro BT2200, they certainly don’t have the same sound quality.
-But that is the compromise you’ll make for a pair of inexpensive headphones.
-What you won’t compromise on is safe volume levels.
-Since this is a corded model — it’s also available in Bluetooth – the volume won’t get louder or quieter depending on whether the device is connected via Bluetooth or with a cord, which is a common issue with kids’ headphones.
+Since this is a corded model — it’s also available in Bluetooth — the volume won’t get louder or quieter depending on whether the device is connected via Bluetooth or with a cord, which is a common issue with kids’ headphones.
 They do block out a substantial amount of outside noise, but we wouldn’t suggest taking your child to their first rock concert in these.
 Overall, it’s a great budget headphone that keep your kids’ hearing protected and won’t drive you nuts if they thrash them.

 Over-the-ear headphones aren’t for every kid.
-The headbands and cushions pressing against their ears can be uncomfortable for some kids.
 For those who seek an alternative to over-the-ear headphones, we suggest the Etymotic ETY Kids 5.
 These earbud style noise reducing headphones don’t even look like a children’s pair of headphones.
-They don’t come in bright colors or have a wild design.
-They look like an adult pair of earbuds, and actually, adults can wear them too.
 These are made to limit volume when listening.
 If you were to crank the volume on your phone while listening to music, it would remain at safe levels.
 The earbuds work like ear plugs, and they work quite well.
 PCMag stated these can reduce outside volume by 35 dB, which is like bringing the sound of a lawnmower down to the volume of a normal conversation.
 The biggest issue with earbuds though is that everyone’s ear canal is different.
 The ETY Kids 5 does come with three different sizes of earbuds, but if they don’t fit your only option is a custom order, and that can get pricey.
-If you’ve tried over-the-ear headphones for your kid and they just don’t want to keep them on, we suggest giving these earbuds a shot.

 BEST NOISE CANCELLING